milkcocoa0902/colotok/README.md

 ## Provider
-CLK has builtin provider.
+colotok has builtin provider.
 Provider is used for output log.

 1. ConsoleProvider
 2. FileProvider